 My husband (Jeffers) is a ferocious cook.
 He was raised in a house where gourmet cooking was introduced at infancy.
 My mother-in-law is the Yoda of home chefs.
 My two sister-in-laws are also extremely talented.
 As a person who “married into” the Battista clan of culinary geniuses – I count my blessings at every family get together.
 I know I will eat well and gain at least ten pounds (but when you eat food like this – who cares?).

-Jeff is an executive in the construction industry.
-His days are long and stressful.
+Jeff’s workday is long and stressful.
 At the end of a busy work week – he likes to come home and decompress by cooking beautiful meals for our little family.
 Some men watch football.
 My man makes polenta.

 We love New Orleans.
 The flavor profile of the Crescent City is always present in our home.
 2012 – 2016 marked the “Emeril” years where Jeff cooked through every Emeril Lagasse recipe he could get his hands on.
 Jeff is part Portuguese (as is Emeril) and Jeff’s family comes from Massachusetts (so does “Papa Emeril” as he is referred to in our home).
 If Jeff had his way, he would frame a picture of Emeril and hang it right next to a photo of Ronald Reagan (don’t get me started).

 While Emeril has mass-produced products he sells in mainstream grocery stores – if you read his cookbooks you will learn that the chef is a huge proponent of homemade stock.
 Stock is used to cook almost anything delicious: soups, short ribs, polenta, risotto etc. We, like many Americans, used to buy Emeril’s “store” stock – but on one particularly lazy Saturday – Jeff became ambitious and decided to follow Emeril’s recipe to make his own homemade chicken stock.

 Our kitchen has never been the same since.